ocornut/imgui/README.md

 <b>Which version should I get?</b>

 I occasionally tag [Releases](https://github.com/ocornut/imgui/releases) but it is generally safe and recommended to sync to master.
-The library is fairly stable and regressions tend to fixed fast when reported.
+The library is fairly stable and regressions tend to be fixed fast when reported.
 You may also want to checkout the [navigation branch](https://github.com/ocornut/imgui/tree/navigation) if you want to use Dear ImGui with a gamepad (it is also possible to map keyboard inputs to some degree).
 The Navigation branch is being kept up to date with Master.

 <b>Why the odd dual naming, "dear imgui" vs "ImGui"?</b>